jclds139/jclds139.github.io/content/publication/codling-etal-2022-sow-posture/index.md

 ---
 title: Sow Posture and Feeding Activity Monitoring in a Farrowing Pen Using Ground Vibration

+# Authors
+# A YAML list of author names
+# If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
+# write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
 - Jesse R Codling
 - Yiwen Dong